kaltura/developer-platform-docs/documentation/Getting-Started-Building-Video-Applications /Authenticating-and-Using-Kaltura-Sessions.md

 ---
 layout: page
-title: How to Create a Kaltura Session
+title: Authenticating and Using Kaltura Sessions
 weight: 103
 ---

-# How to Create a Kaltura Session
+# Authenticating and Using Kaltura Sessions

 Because the Kaltura API is stateless aka [REST](http://en.wikipedia.org/wiki/Representational_state_transfer), every request requires an authentication session aka the Kaltura Session (KS), identifying the account on which the action is to be carried, the authenticated user and its role.